u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 But how much better could it be?

 Reflecting on Eric Raymond's analysis in *The Cathedral and the Bazaar*, I can't help but wonder: what if science, too, operated in a more public and fluid way?
-Where researchers share knowledge as it emerged, not just after it was polished?
+Where researchers share knowledge as it emerges, not just after it's polished?
 Could such a system unlock even more transformative discoveries?

 ### The Cathedral of Science